 Hsu says that breakouts between your brows mean you’re drinking or smoking too much, or eating too many rich foods.
-“Cut down on rich foods, butter, cheese, and late night snacks,” he advises.
+“Cut down on rich foods, butter, cheese, and late-night snacks,” he advises.
 “Incorporate more exercise into your routine, and get more sleep.”

 Your nose, not surprisingly, is connected to your lungs and heart.
-To combat breakouts in this area, Hsu recommends cutting back on spicy foods, meat, and salt and replacing them with fruits, veggies, nuts (which are full of good fats like omega-3 and 6).
+To combat breakouts in this area, Hsu recommends cutting back on spicy foods, meat, and salt and replacing them with fruits, veggies, nuts (which are full of good fats like omega-3 and -6).
 If you’re getting constant breakouts on your nose, check your blood pressure and vitamin B levels—Hsu says that upping your vitamin B intake can help combat flare-ups.

 Hsu says the right side cheek is more connected to your lungs.
 He recommends doing aerobic and breathing exercises early in the morning to strengthen your lungs.
 The right cheek is also more sugar-focused.
 “If you’re breaking out on your right cheek, I would recommend cutting back on junk food and sugar, as well as wine, taro, and seafood,” Hsu says.

 If you suffer from breakouts around your mouth area, once again, your diet could be to blame.
 The area around your mouth is associated with your digestive organs, like your intestines and liver.
-Hsu recommends cutting back on spicy foods and fried foods, while eating more fiber, fruits, and veggies.
+Hsu recommends cutting back on spicy foods and fried foods, while eating more fibre, fruits, and veggies.

 “Modern acupuncturists would say that if you break out around your chin, you should get your hormone levels checked,” Hsu says.
 “Stress can also be a huge part of it.”
-He recommends drinking spearmint tea and taking omega-3 to soothe these breakouts, as well as talking to your gynecologist about your hormone levels.
+He recommends drinking spearmint tea and taking omega-3 to soothe these breakouts, as well as talking to your gynaecologist about your hormone levels.